Why we test blood

 Don't know your blood type?
 We’ll tell you yours soon after you’ve given for the first time.

-Next, we test all donations for red cell antibodies.
-They’re proteins which react with red blood cells.
-They’re really helpful for you, but may cause problems in a patient receiving your blood.
+Next, we test all donations for red cell antibodies (unless they are being used to produce plasma only).
+These are proteins which react with red blood cells: they’re really helpful for you, but may cause problems in a patient receiving your blood.

 If the donation is for something special like an anti-D treatment, it’s tested for specific antibodies.

-We also use seven different tests to screen donations.
-The tests look for five infectious diseases that can be passed on to patients through a blood transfusion:
+Our screening tests look for five infectious diseases that can be passed on to patients through a blood transfusion, notably:

 - HIV (AIDS virus)